 State which statement(s) are true.

 (c) All statements are true

 (a) (1), (2) and (3), for transferring message signals, the digital signals use the binary (0 and 1) system.
 Such a system cannot utilise the decimal system.
 Discontinuous values are represented in digital signals.

 Q.4: Is it necessary for a transmitting antenna to be at the same height as that of the receiving antenna for line-of-sight communication?
 A TV transmitting antenna is 81 m tall.
 How much service area can it cover if the receiving antenna is at the ground level?

-Soln: In line – of – sight communication, between the transmitter and the receiver there is no physical obstruction.
-So, there is no need for the transmitting and receiving antenna to be at the same height.
+Soln: In line–of–sight communication between the transmitter and the receiver, there is no physical obstruction.
+So, there is no need for the transmitting and receiving antennae to be at the same height.

 Height of the antenna, h = 81 m

 Radius of earth, R = 6.4 x 106m